 Elizabeth looked at Miss Bingley.
-“I want to tell you again, Miss Bingley, how much I appreciated your hospitality while I was here.
-I do so admire your brother.
-I do not think I have ever met a gentleman who is so kind and considerate, and oh, so generous.
+“I want to tell you again, Miss Bingley, how much I have appreciated your hospitality.
+I admire your brother, and I do not think I have ever met a gentleman who is so kind and considerate, and oh, so generous.
 You are so fortunate to have such a brother.”
 She smiled at her and tilted her head.

 “Truly?”
 Elizabeth was surprised to hear such harsh words from Miss Bingley about her brother, although she had her suspicions why she would say such a thing.
 “I find that hard to believe.”

 “Well, he is a complicated man and so difficult to understand.”
 She let out a snicker.
 “I have lived with him my whole life, and he is still a mystery to me!”
 She looked at her with a pathetic smile.
 “One moment he is generous and charming, and the next…” She shuddered.
 “He can be a fool and even a tyrant at times!”

 “A tyrant?
 Surely you jest.”
 Elizabeth shrugged.
 “I have never seen that in him.
 He seems… quite well-mannered and proper.
 He is… everything a young man ought to be.”

 Miss Bingley attempted to smile, prompting Elizabeth to smile back.
 There!
 Let her and Mr. Darcy suffer a bit under the misapprehension that I consider Mr. Bingley a most favourable match!

 Elizabeth did not believe a single word Miss Bingley said about her brother and wondered what he would have thought if he had heard her.
 Despite Elizabeth’s uncertainty about his suitability, he was certainly not deserving of such a critical appraisal.